-Let's look at the time of islands and shallow seas, some 25-30 million years ago.
-The Waitaki Valley was under a sea, full of life.
-Shark-toothed Dolphins swam in large shallow bays supplied by nutrient-rich waters.
+Some 25 million years ago Zealandia consisted of small islands and wide shallow seas.
+Dolphins with shark-like teeth swam in the large shallow waters where the Waitaki Valley now lies.
 Marine life included plants and animals, large and small, soft or with skeletons.
-Their remains broke down after death to form white limey sand on the seafloor.
-As the sand was buried over time, it hardened, gradually forming limestone - the “Whitestone” of our region.
+Remains of sea life broke down after death to form white limey sand on the seafloor.
+As the sand was buried over time, it hardened, gradually forming the limestone that our landscapes are known for.

 in THE VALLEY OF the whales